jbexta/AgentPilot/README.md

 # 🤖 OpenAgent
-OpenAgent is a zero-shot conversational agent with a ReAct system that supports both saved actions and code interpreter actions.
+OpenAgent is a general purpose desktop agent that is flexible, customizable and extensible.

+It can be a ReAct agent for hard-coded actions, or a personality wrapper for a code interpreter such as AutoGPT or Open Interpreter.
+Or it can be both at the same time, which is default behaviour.

-Hard coded actions give fast responses while allowing full control over action logic and dialogue integration.<br>
+Saved actions give fast responses while allowing full control over action logic and dialogue integration.<br>

-Adding a new Action is as easy as adding a new class, and instantly ready to use with ReAct.

-~~A code interpreter is used when a task cannot be completed using explicitly defined actions.
+~~A code interpreter can be used when a task cannot be completed using explicitly defined actions.
 It can execute code and is better suited for more difficult tasks.~~ WIP

 This blend of hard-coded actions and a code interpreter allows the Agent to be fast and reliable when it can be, and more powerful when it needs to be.

+OpenAgent is highly configurable to your preferences

 ## Features

 ### 📄 Tasks
 A Task is created when one or more Actions are detected, and will remain active until it completes, fails or decays.

-Actions can be detected natively or ~~with a function call~~ from an LLM that supports it.
+Actions can be detected natively or with a function call from an LLM that supports it.

 Hard-coded actions are searched and sorted based on semantic similarity to the request.
 A group of the most similar actions are then fed to the action decision method.

 A single action can be detected and executed on its own without using ReAct, if a request is complex enough then ReAct is used.

-If ReAct fails to find an action, ~~then the request is passed on to the code interpreter.~~ WIP
+If ReAct fails to find an action, ~~then by default the request is passed on to the code interpreter.~~ WIP

 ### 👸 Behaviour
 Agents support definition of character behaviour, allowing them to reply and sound like a celebrity or a character using TTS services that support this feature.
 In the future there will be support for offline TTS models.<br>